 As you give the WordPress plugins featured in this list a closer look, you’ll realize just how useful having a tool that automatically does the dirty work of checking your site’s SEO-friendliness can be.

-But don’t let an SEO plugin’s usefulness trick you into thinking that the more plugins you have, the easier optimization will be.
-On the contrary, too many plugins just might slow down your site.
+But don’t let an SEO plugin usefulness trick you into thinking that the more plugins you have, the easier optimization will be and the better search results you’ll get.
+On the contrary, too many plugins can mess with your loading time and just might slow down your site.

-Plugins are all about quality over quantity, so try to limit your choices to the tools that are most relevant to your needs.
+Plugins are all about quality over quantity, so try to limit your choices to the SEO plugins and tools that are most relevant to your needs.

 More WordPress SEO Resources: